394781865/111/README.md

-# Keypoint-Detection-on-Clothes
-Based on Mask Rcnn algorithm

-Mask RCNN for Human Pose Estimation
+Mask RCNN for Keypoint Detection on Clothes
 -----------------------------------

 The original code is from "https://github.com/matterport/Mask_RCNN" on Python 3, Keras, and TensorFlow.
 The code reproduce the work of "https://arxiv.org/abs/1703.06870" for human pose estimation.